michaelmartinsb/lionelbamford.com/projectDocs/lionel-bamford-website-guide.md

 ## Introduction

 Welcome to the Lionel Bamford website project!
-This guide is designed to help beginners understand how a modern website is built using vanilla HTML, CSS, and JavaScript.
+This guide is designed to help beginners understand how a modern luxury website is built using vanilla HTML, CSS, and JavaScript.
 We'll break down the project into digestible pieces and explain the concepts in simple terms.

 If you're new to web development, don't worry!
 This guide assumes no prior knowledge and will walk you through everything step by step.
-By the end, you'll have a solid understanding of how websites are structured and how the different technologies work together.
+By the end, you'll have a solid understanding of how high-end fashion websites are structured and how the different technologies work together.

 ## Project Overview

-Lionel Bamford is a premium clothing brand website that showcases products, collections, blog posts, and more.
+Lionel Bamford is a premium luxury clothing brand website that showcases products, collections, blog posts, and more.
 The website is built using only HTML, CSS, and JavaScript - no frameworks or libraries are used.
 This makes it a perfect learning tool for understanding the fundamentals of web development.

-The website includes:
+The website's design is inspired by high-end fashion brands like Miu Miu, focusing on clean typography, minimal animations, and elegant spacing.
+It includes:

 - A homepage with featured products and collections
 - Product pages with detailed information